fqantonio/aqua/JOURNAL.md

 | ![](Photos/bujao.jpeg)| ![](Photos/bujao1.jpeg) |
 | ![](Photos/bujao2.jpeg)| ![](Photos/bujao3.jpeg) |

-Lights was a nightmare!
+Lights where a nightmare!
 After trying to understand all the documenting about ardurover firmware outdated; finnaly though that it was tight, but no...
 I even get a multimeter and an arduino uno to see what happen to the pins when I was pushing the radio button to turn on the lights... they seemeddead.
 Why are they all dead?
 Seeking to find same parameter in the thousand of parameters that keep the pin LOW.
 Well... it was just a button: push the safety button because, if not, pins are no enabled!!!
 Grrr...

 We have lights!
 White, red and green.